There are no facts, only context.

 Hardline mathematicians contend that math does exist outside our experience of it, and that as our knowledge of existence grows we will find new maths that explain everything.
 We just haven’t discovered them yet.

 But this is like saying that language can exist without a people to speak it.
 I agree that there are physical things deep in the universe that, once discovered, will require the creation of new formulas to explain them.
 However, these phenomena will not bring with them new math, only new physical characteristics that we will interpret mathematically.

 Now we’re confronted with a much bigger problem.

-How does one justify the belief in a single point of existential derivation (i.e. God) that would create an existence where nothing is real, including said creator, and even if we observe or experience it?
+How does one justify the belief in a single point of existential derivation (i.e. God) that would create a universe where nothing is real, including said creator, even if we observe or experience it?

 Atheists won’t have this problem.
 They’re as convinced of a Godless universe as zealots are that God created everything in a week.
 In fact, anti-realist atheism is the easiest philosophy I can imagine, if only for its philosophical convenience and arrogant lack of spiritual accountability.
 Religious people won’t have trouble here either, because they’ll simply say “Of course God exists, duh, and everything He created exists too, you drug-crazed hippie.”

 I mean, what the hell is even going on anymore where atheists and religious folks have more in common with one another than with me?